Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

-Let us now see how the properties of the EIT-polaritons are affected by coupling the state $|s\rangle$ to $|d\rangle$ via the laser with Rabi frequency $\Omega_s$, but still in the absence of $E$ photons.
-In this case, the GF $G_P^R$ remains exactly computable in the limit of vanishing polariton density, however now the polarizability is given by
+Before we consider the effect of exchange photons, let us first see how the properties of the EIT-polaritons are affected by coupling the state $|s\rangle$ to $|d\rangle$ via the laser with Rabi frequency $\Omega_s$, but still in the absence of $E$ photons.
+In this case, the Green's function $G_P^R$ remains exactly computable in the limit of vanishing polariton density, however now the polarizability is given by